Xadeck/flags/README.md

 ### Command line parsing

-Once you have defined your `Flags` class, you can use its `Parse()` method to get an instance of it initialized from command line arguments.
+Once you have defined your `Flags` class, you can use its `Parse()` method to get an instance, initialized from command line arguments.
 It returns a tuple of 3 elements, that you typically destructure like this:

 ```c++
 int main(int arc, char** argv) {